Oil rises amid hope for short economic hit from coronavirus outbreak

 S&P Global Ratings said it expected that coronavirus will deliver a “short-term blow” to economic growth in China in the first quarter.

-Official data showed that new cases in China fell for a second straight day, although the World Health Organization has cautioned there is not enough data to know if the epidemic was being contained.
+Official data showed that new cases in China fell for a second straight day, although the World Health Organization has cautioned there is not enough data to know if the epidemic was being contained. [nL4N2AJ0J2]

 Brent has risen nearly 10% since last week falling to its lowest this year so far, most recently supported by a U.S. decision on Tuesday to blacklist a trading subsidiary of Russia’s Rosneft (ROSN.MM) that President Donald Trump’s administration said provides a financial lifeline to Venezuela’s government.